VS Code through CS Proxy/Jump host

 • Did you use the correct username?

-Your username is the same as your Universal username.
+Your username is the same as your WWU Universal username.
 This does not include the “@wwu.edu” portion.
 Ex: myusername@wwu.edu is just myusername

 2. Name or service not known